(Updated 1 April, 2026)

 Overall, sentence case supports content accessibility.
 And, as always, what’s good for accessibility is good for everyone.

-With competition for reader attention growing by the day, anything that helps your audience get the information they need more easily is the way to go.
+Competition for reader attention is growing by the day.
+Anything that helps your audience get the information they need more easily is the way to go.

 When to use title case in Australian communication